RV9093/Myself/README.md

   Here are a few things I've built:

-  🎓 Student Management System: Designed normalized relational tables and implemented CRUD operations for student records and subject assignments using MySQL, JDBC, and JavaScript.
+  🎓 Student Management System: Designed normalized relational tables and implemented CRUD operations for student records and subject assignments using HTML, CSS and JavaScript.

   ☁️ Dynamic Weather App: A front-end application that integrates weather APIs with asynchronous fetch calls to display dynamic forecasts based on user input.